 Participants will not only learn fresh insights and ideas and practice their skills within an energizing, interactive, and supportive environment, but will also have access to a variety of job aids and resources to help them implement their new competencies in the workplace.

 This training series is from 9 AM to 12 PM.

 Remember if you register at least three staff members, a 15% discount is applied.
 Please use 3ORMORE in the promo code field.

 In the first session of this five-part series, the following topics will be discussed:

 • Roles and responsibilities of a supervisor as a leader

 • Common challenges faced by supervisors

-In session 2 of the series, these learning points are discussed
+In session two of the series, these learning points will be discussed:

-• Importance of building relationships and rapport with other
+• Importance of building relationships and rapport with others

 • Influences of body language and tone of voice on verbal communication